onekey-sec/ubi_reader/README.md

 python-lzo is the only non-standard module, possibly included in your disto repo, if not.

+    $ sudo apt-get install liblzo2-dev

+    If its available in your repos.
+    $ sudo apt-get install python-lzo

+    Else
     $ git clone https://github.com/jd-boyd/python-lzo.git
     $ cd python-lzo
     $ python setup.py install